🧩 Schema Testing Tool

 JSON-LD Syntax Validation

-We parse your JSON-LD structure completely checking for syntax errors, malformed properties, incorrect nesting, and missing required fields that would cause Google to reject your schema.
+We parse your JSON-LD structure completely.
+Checking for syntax errors, malformed properties, incorrect nesting, and missing required fields that would cause Google to reject your schema.

 Rich Results Eligibility Check